bacardi55/b-55-log/posts/2013-01-28-adding-a-default-vhost-to-nginx.md

 But It didn't work as I didn't have a default server.
-The redirection wasn't apply as nginx considered my blog server the default.
-So the to 2 other vhost keep working and wasn't redirected.
+The redirection wasn't working as nginx considered my blog server the default.
+So the to 2 other vhost kept working and wasn't redirected.
 I didn't like that because I don't want this blog to be indexed 3 times by search engines.

 So to correct this, I had to create a default server that redirect everything that didn't match any of my other server_name.
 This is what I put in my conf file:

     bash
     server {
-      listen XX.XX.XXX.XXX:80 default;
+      listen *:80 default;
       server_name _;
       access_log /var/log/nginx/default.access.log;